2qx/unspent/packages/cli/README.md

 # Usage

-In a node ^18 environment:
+With a node 23 environment:

     npm i unspent
     unspent -h